Aliases for KCNJ13 Gene

 GeneCards Summary for KCNJ13 Gene

-KCNJ13 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 13) is a Protein Coding gene.
-Diseases associated with KCNJ13 include snowflake vitreoretinal degeneration and leber congenital amaurosis 16.
-Among its related pathways are Protein digestion and absorption and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include inward rectifier potassium channel activity.
+KCNJ13 (Potassium Inwardly Rectifying Channel Subfamily J Member 13) is a Protein Coding gene.
+Diseases associated with KCNJ13 include Leber Congenital Amaurosis 16 and Vitreoretinal Degeneration, Snowflake Type.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ10.

 The inward-rectifier potassium channel family (also known as 2-TM channels) include the strong inward-rectifier channels (Kir2.x), the G-protein-activated inward-rectifier channels (Kir3.x) and the ATP-sensitive channels (Kir6.x), which combine with sulphonylurea receptors.